Surgical Technology Re-Admission Transfer Policy

 The ability to transfer is dependent upon available space within the program which is directly related to whether or not the subsequent class has already been accepted.
 Incoming cohorts or classes are accepted each spring.

-All applicants must meet the entrance criteria set forth by the college and surgical technology program prior to consideration for the transfer.
+All applicants must meet the entrance criteria set forth by the college and surgical technology program prior to consideration for transfer.
 All students must ultimately fulfill college and programmatic graduation requirements.

 Applicants for transfer must have their transcripts sent to the Admissions Office and have all of their courses evaluated the semester prior to the semester they are attempting to transfer in.
 Students should schedule an appointment with the Surgical Technology Department Chair after the admissions office has evaluated their transcripts.
 The chair will meet with the student and explain the program transfer requirements to the prospective student.